Topu: 2005–07: Career beginnings

 While studying in North South University in 2003, Topu became a member of North South University Shangskritik Shangothon (NSUSS), one of the biggest clubs promoting culture and music in the university.
 In 2004, Topu and Emran met at the NSUSS, started jamming together and formed the band "Yaatri".
 The first line up of their band was Bipu (guitars), Mitu (bass), Emran (keys) and Topu (vocals).
 It was then when Tony, drummer of Black collaborated with them for their first single "Ek Paye Nupur" which was released in the compilation album Shopnochura at the end of 2004.

 Yaatri was not officially formed until 2005 when Tony asked for another song in his sequel album Shopnochura II.
 After that they composed another single titled "Ekta Gopon Kotha" which was one of the highlights of that album, and this fame and recognition brought Khaled, owner of G-Series to offer them a record deal in November 2005.
 For the next eight months, both Topu and Emran worked with Buno in his studio Dhun, who mixed and mastered the album.
 Collaborating with other guitarists, bassists and drummers, Yaatri finished their debut album Daak in October 2006 which consists of ten compositions.
 It was released on 19 October on the occasion of Eid-ul-fitr.
 The album featuring songs Ei Ki Beshi Na, Bhalobasha Shunechi Ja, Ojana Mone, Ke Daake, Miththey Prem was a hit.

 Personal life

-Topu has three siblings and he is the youngest of them.
-He married Naziba Selim on 24 August 2012 in Dhaka.
-The post-wedding reception was held on 20 June 2013 at a city restaurant in Dhaka.
+Topu married Naziba Selim on 24 August 2012 in Dhaka.
+They have a daughter, Tori, born in 2019.